Chapter 5: the swapchain

 The swapchain answers both of these concerns.

-In this chapter, we learn how to do pipelined rendering using swapchains.
+In this chapter, we learn how to do pipelined rendering and get their output onto the screen using swapchains.
 We discuss the use of the Vulkan extension that implement this mechanism, and we describe how to juggle multiple copies of resources to avoid conflicts between parallel renders.

 A. A high-level overview